Subwardens receive free accommodation in exchange for duties maintaining discipline and offering pastoral care for other students in their residence.

 - admitting locked-out students or new arrivals to their rooms

-- being present in the residence office at designated times to deal with enquiries or post collection
+- being present in the residence office or other communal area at designated times to deal with enquiries or post collection

-- responding to any calls received on the subwarden mobile
+- responding to any calls received on the Subwarden duty mobile

 - visiting flats on a regular basis